-The Squadron currently has a complement of approximately 150 personnel and is commanded by the Officer Commanding, Wg Cdr Chris Melville MBE.
+The Squadron currently has a complement of approximately 150 personnel.
 At it’s greatest strength, the Squadron had over 300 personnel split between all 3 services.
 Currently the majority of the 150 personnel are made up by the RAF with a small number from the Royal Navy and Army.

 Training and Logistic support is also through a unique arrangement , provided mostly by a commercial contractor in Raytheon Systems Limited.

 However, perhaps the most particular aspect of the Squadron is its mission, as this relatively new type of surveillance system is at the cutting edge of technology and military capability.
 The UK has never possessed such a formidable capability in the past and, even globally, it is difficult to draw parallels in terms of Squadron construct, system flexibility and overall performance.